 What to bring

-- 1. Five pairs of undies (and a couple of bras, girls).
+- 1. Five pairs of undies (and a couple of bras if you use them).

 - 2. Four or five pairs of socks.
 Good quality ones, you’ll be walking a lot.